 The papers listed below are in various stages of development as shown.
 All are subject to modification and last modification dates are shown in their headings.
 (References to material on this site should give this date.)
 None of this work has currently been published elsewhere.

 Lorentz and gauge field invariant spinors are defined.
 Gauge fields are expressed in terms of the space-time dependence of the internal structure of space-time.
-The Cl(3,3) algebra is shown to define four independent gauge fields, which can be identified as the electro-weak interaction.
-A new type of scalar field is described. [complete, on-site, last updated April 2014]
+The Cl(3,3) algebra is shown to define four independent gauge fields, which can be identified with the electro-weak interaction.
+A new type of scalar field is described.
+This paper is not affected by recent changes in the interpretation of the Cl(3,3) algebra. [complete, on-site, last updated April 2014]

 The success of Dirac's theory of electrons as the foundation of relativistic quantum field theory has led to various difficulties with the interpretation of single particle properties being put to one side.
-Here these are addressed by making four changes in the formalism: (a) the properties of physical systems are described by algebraic Lorentz invariants, (b) Dirac's 4x4 gamma-matrices are replaced by 8x8 real matrices, (c) square roots of minus one that originate in the geometrical and quantum-mechanical aspects of the Dirac equation are algebraically identified and (d) measured time is unidirectional.
-Together, these changes produce an important modification to the Dirac equation and eliminate the `negative energy' problem.
-Eight distinct complex 8-spinor solutions span the states of electrons, positrons, neutrinos and antineutrinos.
-Chiral symmetry breaking is shown to be a consequence of the algebra and does not require a special mechanism.
-A change of the matrix representation of the space-time reference frame shows that neutrinos can have non-zero mass.
-Dirac's original 4-spinors are interpreted as an overlay of the electron/positron and neutrino/antineutrino amplitudes. [complete, last updated 14 January 2014]
+Here these are addressed by making three changes in the formalism: (a) the properties of physical systems are described by algebraic Lorentz invariants, (b) Dirac's 4x4 gamma-matrices are replaced by 8x8 real matrices and are no longer regarded as invariants, (c) some square roots of minus one that originate in the geometrical and quantum-mechanical aspects of the Dirac equation are algebraically identified.
+Eight distinct complex 8-spinor solutions are obtained that span the states of electrons, positrons, neutrinos and antineutrinos.
+This version has undergone a radical revision, and is now fully consistent with the standard formulation of Quantum Electrodynamics.
+[Last updated 3 October 2014]

 This paper provides an extension of the interpretation of the leptonic states described by Cl(3,3) given in Paper II by showing that the states of different generations, or families, of leptons can be distinguished within this algebra.
 A phenomenological model of neutrino mixing is developed that is independent of possible mechanisms. [incomplete, under construction]

-The Cl(3,3) algebra is shown to include a sub-algebra that is isomorphic to the generators of the SU(2) gauge symmetry associated with weak interactions, providing a new, one-particle, formulation of electro-weak theory for leptons.
-The chiral property of the weak interaction is associated explicitly with the form of the interaction, making the formal separation of electron and positron states into left and right chiral parts unecessary. [currently under revision]
+The Cl(3,3) algebra is shown to include a sub-algebra that is isomorphic to the generators of the SU(2) gauge symmetry associated with weak interactions, providing a new, one-particle, formulation of electro-weak theory for leptons. [currently under revision]